 On April 3, 2019, the Company amended certain terms of the 2018 Term Loan Credit Facility.
-In connection with the First Amendment to the 2018 Term Loan Credit Facility ("First Amendment"), the Company delivered to the lender additional warrants for up to 4,192,460 Class D units, which were exercisable upon funding of the draws in proportion to the additional drawings.
+In connection with the First Amendment, the Company delivered to the lender additional warrants for up to 4,192,460 Class D units, which were exercisable upon funding of the draws in proportion to the additional drawings.
 During the year ended December 31, 2020, the Company delivered and the lender immediately exercised the remaining 2,515,470 Class D warrants associated with the First Amendment.
-There were no warrants outstanding as of March 31, 2022 and December 31, 2021.
+There were no warrants outstanding as of June 30, 2022 and December 31, 2021.